Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

 MRI – MRI scanning is recommended by NICE for some women with a very high risk (e.g. known gene defects), as it is more sensitive, but much more expensive.

 - At the menopause, the breast tissue will involute.
-During this process, much of the glandular tissue becomes fat, and the general density of the breast reduces.
+During this process, much of the glandular tissue dies (undergoes apoptosis), and is replaced by fat.
+The general density of the breast reduces.

 Tumour confined to the ducts, or the acini of the lobules, and there is no infiltration of the basement membrane.
 Although described as non-invasive, these tumours have the potential to become invasive, and all invasive carcinomas will have at some time been non-invasive.

 Non-invasive carcinomas therefore, are a stage of pre-malignancy, although not all non-invasive carcinomas will become malignant.

 - Occur in both premenopausal and post-menopausal women.
 Usually patients are 40-60 years of age.
 May be extensive, and associated with fibrosis, in which case it will be a large palpable mass.

 - Defined as a cancer that has not spread beyond the basement membrane of the ducts

 - If large ducts are involved, it is associated with nipple discharge